 Colors, Numbers, and Crystals

 Abezethibou’s color symbolism is dominated by blood-red, representing rage and loss, making it ideal for rites centered on envy and betrayal.
-This hue evokes the imagery of ichor spilled from celestial wounds, symbolizing tragic falls and unending fury, and is often utilized in talismans intended to channel hardening influences.
+This shade evokes the imagery of ichor spilled from celestial wounds, symbolizing tragic falls and unending fury.
+It is often used in talismans intended to channel hardening influences.
 Black is another significant color, reflecting the voids of Hell and serving well for invisibility spells or materials that bind the soul.

 His numerological significance includes the number 12, symbolizing the cyclical nature of sin; the solitary 1, representing isolated pride; and the number 7, which connects to the structured completeness of evil in Hell.